The Kenwood TS-590SG... a great value in a HF transceiver! Perhaps you're thinking you might opt for a 590SG yourself.

-- Use a type AB USB cable for hookup to the 590.
-ARCP-590 itself functions well although the program’s user interface is not nearly as well conceived as Ham Radio Deluxe.
+- Use a type AB USB cable for hookup to the 590SG.

-- When you first connect with the 590 via USB type AB cable, Windows will prompt you to download and install a CP2102 USB to UART bridge controller virtual com port driver.
-Follow the prompts and it should install fine including the necessary audio codecs to transport audio/data tx and receive.
-Check Windows Device manager to determine which port is designated for the UART and make certain that the the 590 and ARCP-590 software is setup to reflect the correct port, baud rate (preferably 115200).
+- Check Windows Device manager to determine which port is designated for the UART and make certain that the the 590 and ARCP-590 software is setup to reflect the correct port, baud rate (preferably 115200).
 Transporting tx and rx audio via the USB cable from the computer to the rig works well!
 Moreover, no interface device (e.g. RigBlaster) is necessary.

 Configuring internal tx eq:

-Some microphones, including many Heil microphone models tend to be somewhat heavy on the low end.
-Initially, you may want to try setting menu 30 set to “Hb1” which usually works well in cleaning up the low end.
-Also, set menu 25 to “100” and menu 26 to “2800”.
+Initially, you may want to try setting menu 36 set to “Hb1” which often works well in cleaning up the low end.
 Listen to yourself in the 590's monitor to evaluate the results.

 Lastly, get comparison “on air “reports between the foregoing “Hb1” and “U” settings to see which setting is preferred and why.